-Plant them and start watering in autumn as the weather starts to cool.
+How to start seedsPlant the seeds and start watering them in autumn as the weather starts to cool.
 In my part of California, that means the best planting time is mid- to late October.

 Q. I am already past October.
 How late in autumn can I plant the seeds?

-You can also grow these plants in open ground if you’re in a Mediterranean climate, but be aware that varmints may eat most or all of the bulbs, and weeds can out-compete them.
+You can also grow these plants in open ground if you’re in a mediterranean climate, but be aware that varmints may eat most or all of the bulbs, and weeds can out-compete them.

 Q. Should I use clay or plastic pots?